RavensbourneWebMedia/UX-design/sessions/04/README.md

 This is the business-perspective assumption.
 Not the customer's problem.
 Ask *why* again.

-:heavy_check_mark: Because `visitors want to know every example of a hidden history available within the museum`
+:heavy_check_mark: Because `visitors are inquisative about hidden history stories within the museum`

 This assumption is defined from the customer's perspective (and should be linked to something visitors told you during your interviews).